 Cold sores are the result of the highly contagious HSV-1 virus.
 The virus remains dormant in the body’s nerve cells until activated.
 Many factors, including stress or a compromised immune system, can trigger an outbreak.
 To prevent transmission to other people or parts of the body, avoid touching cold sores, don’t share food or utensils, and wash your hands frequently.

 In many places, the humidity drops during the winter; less moisture in the air can lead to dry skin.
 Don’t use harsh, drying soaps or bathe in water that’s too hot – both can dry your skin.
 Moisturize your skin by applying a rich lotion after showering.
 You can also invest in a humidifier for your bedroom.

 Flu symptoms and cold symptoms are similar but flu symptoms are more severe and include fever, chills, body aches.
-If it escalates, the flu can lead to more serious health problems like pneumonia; it can even become life-threatening.
+If it escalates, the flu can lead to more serious health concerns like pneumonia; it can even become life-threatening.
 It’s important to be especially vigilant since you can catch the flu from up to 6 feet away by droplet transmission.
 Infected people are usually contagious for a day before symptoms appear and up to 7 days after.

 If you get sick, stay home.
 Stay hydrated, get a lot of rest, and let yourself recuperate, don’t spread it around your workplace.
 You’re not at your best when you’re sick, and you can greatly hinder productivity even further by getting your coworkers sick.

 For many people, wintertime means spending more time indoors… with the mold spores, pet dander, chemical cleaners, and dust mites.
 When you consider that most homes are sealed up tight and ventilation is lacking, it’s no surprise that allergies can flare up during the winter months.

 How to Avoid Getting Sick